xebialabs-external/devops-as-code-demo/demo/xl-platform-demo/README.md

 ### Prestep: push the customized XL Platform images to ECR

+ONLY DO THIS WHEN CHANGING THE XL PLATFORM IMAGES

 The latest image we want for AVIS deployed to [ECR](https://console.aws.amazon.com/ecs/home?region=us-east-1#/repositories) (yes, in us-east-1 instead of 2).
 I basically did this:

 ```